SAKryukov/microtonal-fabric/article/src/article.md

 For the detail, please see complete source code.

+## Versions

+#### 1.0.0
+Initial production version

+#### 1.1.0

+* Added option "Use Computer Keyboard"
+* On application pages, added links to original publication

+The option added is important because some key combinations such as Ctrl+W (usually, browser's close tab) are busy with the physical computer keyboard function.

 ## Acknowledgments

 The application uses 5 JavaScript audio font files developed by [Srgy Surkv (Surikov)](https://github.com/surikov) and offered in his [webaudiofontdata](https://github.com/surikov/webaudiofontdata) project.
 The core functionality of the player is also based on the project [webaudiofont](https://github.com/surikov/webaudiofont) of the same author, but is heavily modified and upgraded with different feature, as in its current form the code is not suitable for the application.
 The quality of the audio fonts is also not fully satisfying, so the fonts need replacement or improvements.